Diagnostic Medical Sonography

 Prior to Clinical 3, all students are required to obtain their individual Professional Liability Insurance.
 UMI recommends the students obtain insurance coverage through the Society of Diagnostic Medical Sonography at https://www.sdms.org .
 UMI does not cover the cost, nor does it reimburse students for Professional Liability Insurance coverage.

 Clinical Affiliates may require pre-clinical criminal background check and drug- screening.
 UMI facilitates pre-clinical externship students’ criminal and drug-screening with a background screening vendor.
 The initial standard background check is covered by the program tuition and fees.
-The cost of any additional background or drug screening, if needed, will be the responsibility of the student.
+The cost of any additional background or drug screening, if needed, will be the student’s responsibility.